docelic/rsyncnow/README.md

 ## The rsync problem

-Rsync's delta algorithm doesn't need any changes - once a file to sync is identified, the algorithm does its job well.
+Rsync's delta algorithm doesn't need any changes - once a file to sync is identified, the algorithm does its job well (or the whole file is copied with rsync option `-W`).

 But when rsync is told to sync two directories, before it begins with the actual syncing, it builds an index of all the files that need to be